 With the advancement in technology, the communication devices with wireless interfaces become more and more universal.
-Recently, delay tolerant networks [1] technologies have been proposed to allow nodes in such extreme networking environments to communicate with one another.
+Recently, delay tolerant networks (DTNs) [1] technologies have been proposed to allow nodes in such extreme networking environments to communicate with one another.
 There is no end-to-end path between some or all of the nodes in DTNs.
-These networks have a variety of applications in situations that include crisis environments, such as emergency response and military battlefields, vehicular communication, and noninteractive Internet access in rural areas.
+These networks have a variety of applications in situations that include crisis environments, such as emergency response and military battlefields, vehicular communication, deep-space communication, and non-interactive Internet access in rural areas.

-Several DTNs unicast routing schemes have been proposed [2], [3].
+Several DTNs unicast routing schemes have been proposed [2], [3], [4], [5], [6], [7].
 However, having an efficient delivery service for multicast traffic is equally important.
 We cannot directly apply the multicast approaches proposed for the Internet or well-connected mobile ad hoc networks to DTNs environments because of the sparse connectivity among nodes in DTNs.
-There has been recent work which considers heterogeneous conditions [4], where the authors show the maximum flow that can be achieved by static routing if global information about the nodes' schedules is known.
-Our scheme is different as we do not assume global information, and forwarding decisions are made in an online manner when nodes are met.
+Our scheme is different from the previous approaches as we do not rely on global information.
+That is, forwarding decisions are made using local information only when nodes encounter.